chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_role_bulk_delete.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``bulk delete`` argument is used to delete one or more roles that match a pattern defined by a regular expression.
+Use the ``bulk delete`` argument to delete one or more roles that match a pattern defined by a regular expression.
 The regular expression must be within quotes and not be surrounded by forward slashes (/).